2023 Formula Regional Oceania Championship

 The 2023 Castrol Toyota Formula Regional Oceania Championship was the inaugural season of the Formula Regional Oceania Championship.
 It was originally planned to be the eighteenth running of the Toyota Racing Series, the premier open-wheel motorsport category held in New Zealand, before the series was rebranded to become a fully FIA-certified Formula Regional championship.
-It was held over five consecutive weekends in January and February of 2023.
+It was held over five consecutive weekends in January and February 2023.

 Charlie Wurz, driving for M2 Competition, claimed the drivers' championship title in the final race of the season.

 Entry list

 All drivers competed with identical Tatuus FT-60 chassis cars powered by 2.0L turbocharged Toyota engines.
 After the 2021 season was run without any officially recognized teams, the series returned to a team-based format.